MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-onprem-tshoot.md

 A few different scenarios could be responsible for this error

-- Gateway process may have restarted when the dataset refresh was in progress.
+- Gateway process may have restarted when the semantic model refresh was in progress.
 - The gateway machine is cloned where gateway is running.
 We should not clone gateway machine.

 ## Reports